jxmot/reCAPTCHA/README.md

 ## Use

 To prepare for first use edit `site.php` and change the following as needed -

 * line 9 : your reCAPTCHA *site key* goes here
 * line 10 : your reCAPTCHA *secret* goes here
 * line 19 : this where you would put the path + file for your specific use.
 For the first test leave this line as-is.
 * lines 25 and 26 : reCAPTCHA page title and heading.
 * line 28 : Submit button caption

+Then follow these steps :

 1. Copy all of the files into a folder on your server.
 2. Use your browser and go to `https://yourserver/optional-path/`, where `optional-path` is where you placed the files.